 Hello!
 I hope you all had a great weekend!
 Ours was fun!!
-I ran a few errands on Saturday and had a Thirty-One Gifts party on Sunday.
 The Buckeyes pulled out a win on Saturday which was exciting, yeah!!!
 However, the Browns lost yesterday.
 Again.
 Boo!!!
 One win out of the two footaballl games this weekend, I will take it!
 The Buckeyes also remain undefeated this season so that is really exciting!!!

 I don't know what it is about this Fall but the leaves here in Cleveland have been absolutely stunning!
 Here is the view outside of Nicholas' nursery this past weekend.